ghdl/ghdl/doc/Invoking_GHDL.rst

   ghdl -e [options..] primary_unit [secondary_unit]

-On GNU/Linux the elaboration command creates an executable containing the code of the `VHDL` sources, the elaboration code and simulation code to execute a design hierarchy.
-On Windows this command elaborates the design but does not generate anything.
+On GNU/Linux, if the GCC backend was enabled during the compilation of `GHDL`, the elaboration command creates an executable containing the code of the `VHDL` sources, the elaboration code and simulation code to execute a design hierarchy.
+On Windows or if the GCC backend was not enabled, this command elaborates the design but does not generate anything.

 The elaboration command is selected with :option:`-e` switch, and must be followed by either: